 A small website error or loading issue may seem trivial, but these bottlenecks can ruin a buyer’s experience and make them lose trust in your site, particularly if this is their first visit.

-Solution: Regularly run a full site audit to identify redirect loops, test responsiveness, and check HTML tags or anything in the code that needs fixing.
+Solution: Regularly run a full site audit to identify redirect loops, test responsiveness, monitor multi-step transactions, and check HTML tags or anything in the code that needs fixing.

 Reason #4: Your return policy is too rigid

 The Return or Refund Policy is one of the first things new visitors look for when buying from a brand.
 They will find it hard to trust your brand if you don’t have a flexible or favorable policy.

 Solution: Avoid capping your return and refund policies if you are starting.
 By doing this, you paint a positive image of your customer service, which helps make the buying decision easier for the customer.
 You can also offer free trials or samples to first-time customers to entice them to buy from you.

 Reason #5: Lack of customer assurances and trust

 Someone who suspects they’d unnecessarily lose money in a transaction will abandon their purchase.
 This feeling is often amplified by a previous bad experience on your site or by design flaws, outdated layouts, missing images, and SSL certificates, and a lack of payment options.

 Solution: Ensure your website design is unique, your logo is memorable and easy to recognize, you show appropriate trust seals, and you offer relevant social proof.
 And ensure that you have a good-looking site.
 Good website design is good business.
 There is a high likelihood that consumers will abandon their shopping carts if they cannot recognize the trust seals or if they don’t trust your site because it looks like a standard template used by thousands of other online stores.